Dhananjayan-PN/Django-React-Setup-Guide/README.md

 # Django-React-Setup-Guide
 A guide to setup a React frontend with a Django backend

+# Pre-requisites
+A basic understanding of Python, Django, JavaScript & React

 # Steps
 1. Install Django: `pip(3) install django`